Wedding of Prince William and Catherine Middleton: Venue

 Westminster Abbey, founded in AD 960, has a particular status and is known as a Royal Peculiar.
 Although the abbey has been the traditional location for coronations since 1066, not until the 20th century did it become the church of choice for royal weddings; prior to 1918, most royal weddings took place in the royal chapels, such as the Chapel Royal at St James's Palace and St George's Chapel, Windsor Castle.
 The abbey, which has a usual seating capacity of 2000, has been the venue for most royal weddings in the last century, including those of William's grandparents (Queen Elizabeth II and Prince Philip) in 1947, William's great-aunt Princess Margaret in 1960, William's first cousin twice removed Princess Alexandra in 1963, William's aunt Princess Anne in 1973, and William's uncle Prince Andrew in 1986.
 It was also the setting for the funeral of Diana, Princess of Wales, in 1997.
-A prominent decorative addition inside the abbey for the ceremony was an avenue of 20-foot tall trees, six field maple and two hornbeams, arranged on either side of the main aisle.
+A prominent decorative addition inside the abbey for the ceremony was an avenue of 20-foot tall trees, six field maples and two hornbeams, arranged on either side of the main aisle.

 Bridal party

-In a break with royal tradition, the groom had a best man—his brother, Prince Harry—rather than a supporter, while the bride chose her sister, Pippa, as maid of honour.
+Contrary to royal tradition, the groom had a best man—his brother, Prince Harry—instead of two supporters.
+Catherine chose her sister, Pippa, as the maid of honour.
 There were four bridesmaids and two page boys: